raahelpie/graph-algorithms/shortest_paths/README.md

-###Dijkstra's Shortest Path Algorithm For Weighted Graphs
+Dijkstra's Shortest Path Algorithm For Weighted Graphs --
 Algorithm:
   - Maintain a distances array where the distance to every node is positive infinity.
 Mark the distance to the source node to be 0.
   - Maintain a PriorityQueue of key-value pairs of (distance, node) pairs which tell you which node to visit next based on sorted minimum values.